labex-labs/open-source-labs/rust/rust-book/lab-ch14-03-cargo-workspaces/step3.md

 Listing 14-7: Using the `add_one` library crate from the `adder` crate

-Let’s build the workspace by running `cargo build` in the top-level _add_ directory!
+Let's build the workspace by running `cargo build` in the top-level _add_ directory!

 ```bash
 $ cargo build